 A temporary employee may be represented by a union and covered by a collective bargaining agreement depending on the nature and location of the work assignment.
 If you have questions regarding this, please contact one of our recruiters or Labor Relations.

-What you should do when a temp starts
+What you should do when a UTemp employee starts

 - Complete a sponsorship agreement if an Agency temporary employee needs a UW NetID; there is no cost to your department for sponsoring (UTemp handles NetID acquisition/reactivation for UW temporary employees.)

-- Arrange access to programs the employee needs to use (for example, Ariba or EPIC).
+- Arrange access to programs or UW systems access the employee needs to use.

 - Obtain badges or security cards needed for building access.

 - Confirm who your department’s Time & Absence Approver is, as they will approve the employee’s time in Workday.

 - Agency temps will not use Workday to track their hours and will instead use whatever time keeping method that their agency uses.
 The supervisor of the employee should sign off on the timesheet each week.

 - Determine who in your department will be the primary contact for billing, as they’ll receive billing information.